erigontech/erigon/cmd/downloader/readme.md

 # Start downloader (seeds automatically)
 downloader --downloader.api.addr=127.0.0.1:9093 --datadir=<your_datadir>

 # Erigon is not required for snapshots seeding.
-But Erigon with --snapshots=true also does seeding.
+But Erigon with --snapshots also does seeding.
 ```

 Additional info: